kappter/PulseTap/README.md

-# PulseTap · Phase 1
+# PulseTap · Phase 1 Alpha

-PulseTap is a browser-based multi-user music session prototype.
+PulseTap is a browser-based collaborative musical sketching and synchronized performance environment.

-It has two layers:

-1. **Landing page** at `/`
-   This explains the PulseTap vision: an instrument in every pocket, the fidget-cube-to-instrument idea, the roadmap, the host board, and the group performance concept.

-2. **Live session app**
-   - Player page: `/player/`
-   - Host page: `/host/`
+The system is designed around a simple idea:

+> Music exists before production.

+Before recording, before arrangement, and before perfection, musicians move through a shared space of rhythm, repetition, tension, transition, and emotional direction.

+PulseTap focuses on that stage.

+The project currently exists as a browser-first ecosystem for:
+- collaborative loop creation
+- synchronized musical interaction
+- section-based song structure
+- live arrangement experimentation
+- future visualization-guided performance

+---

-## Live Links
+# Live Links

 Landing page: